urban-fasel/FlexWingROM/README.md

 # FlexWing-ROM

-The matlab codebase **FlexWing-ROM** models fluid structure interaction (FSI) of flexible wings and generates data-driven reduced order models for control of flexible wings.
+The matlab codebase **FlexWing-ROM** models fluid structure interaction (FSI) of flexible wings and generates data-driven reduced order models that can be used for analysis and control.

 Details about the different methods can be found in the JOSS paper Fasel et al. (2021).